 Cairo's Heritage

-The Egyptian Museum on Tahrir Square houses the world's largest collection of ancient Egyptian artefacts — 120,000 items including the entire contents of Tutankhamun's tomb (golden mask, throne, chariot, and all).
-The new Grand Egyptian Museum (GEM) adjacent to the Giza Pyramids is now open — a purpose-built facility of extraordinary scale designed to house Egypt's greatest treasures in proper conditions.
+The Egyptian Museum on Tahrir Square houses an astonishing collection of ancient Egyptian artefacts — a vast number of objects, including the entire contents of Tutankhamun's tomb (golden mask, throne, chariot, and all) — and remains one of the most important museums in the Middle East.
+The new Grand Egyptian Museum (GEM) adjacent to the Giza Pyramids is now open — a purpose-built facility of extraordinary scale designed to house Egypt's greatest treasures and ancient artefacts in proper conditions.
 Islamic Cairo — the Al-Azhar Mosque district, the Khan el-Khalili bazaar, the Citadel of Saladin — is a UNESCO World Heritage Site and the most complete surviving medieval Islamic city in the world.
+The Hanging Church is another major historic stop in Cairo.
+Alexandria's modern library also recalls the city's ancient great library.

 Abu Simbel

-The twin temples of Abu Simbel, carved into a Nubian sandstone cliff by Ramesses II in the 13th century BC, are among the most spectacular ancient monuments on earth.
+The twin temples of Abu Simbel, carved into a Nubian sandstone cliff by Ramesses II, also known as Ramses II, in the 13th century BC, are among the most spectacular ancient monuments on earth.
 The Great Temple's four colossal seated figures of Ramesses (each 20 metres high) face the rising sun, which twice yearly (21 October and 21 February) penetrates the inner sanctuary to illuminate the statues of the gods.
 The temples were saved from the rising waters of Lake Nasser in one of the most ambitious engineering operations of the 20th century — dismantled block by block and reassembled 65 metres higher.
-They are served by daily flights from Aswan and should not be missed by anyone visiting the Nile Valley.
+The move was necessary because of the Aswan Dam.
+They are served by daily flights from Aswan, and many travellers make the journey as a day trip, often as part of a wider Nile cruise or Nile River cruise itinerary on the Nile River; if you have extra time in Aswan, add philae temple, the island temple there.
+A visit to a Nubian Village can also include traditional meals and local handicrafts.
+Abu Simbel is one of Egypt's most famous temples, so do visit Abu Simbel.

 The Red Sea and Sinai

-Egypt's Red Sea coast offers world-class diving and snorkelling in the Ras Mohammed National Park, the SS Thistlegorm wreck (one of the world's top dive sites), and the spectacular coral gardens of Sharm el-Sheikh.
-The Sinai Peninsula combines beach access with the extraordinary experience of climbing Mount Sinai (2,285m) before dawn to watch the sunrise from the biblical summit — a 3–4 hour night ascent via the Steps of Repentance.
-The St Catherine's Monastery at the foot of the mountain, founded in the 6th century AD, is one of the world's oldest Christian monasteries and houses a remarkable library of early manuscripts.
+Egypt's Red Sea coast offers world-class diving and snorkelling among vibrant coral reefs in the Ras Mohammed National Park, the SS Thistlegorm wreck (one of the world's top dive sites), and the spectacular coral gardens of Sharm el-Sheikh.
+The Sinai Peninsula combines beach access with the extraordinary experience of climbing Mount Sinai (2,285m) before dawn through the Sinai Desert to watch the sunrise from the biblical summit — a 3–4 hour night ascent via the Steps of Repentance, often under a clear night sky.
+The Saint Catherine's Monastery at the foot of the mountain, founded in the 6th century AD, is one of the world's oldest Christian monasteries and houses a remarkable library of early manuscripts.
+This area of the Sinai Peninsula offers some of Egypt's most magical experiences.